 Sufferers may have a difficult time gaining employment (just 1 in 6 were employed post-injury, despite 1 in 4 being college-educated), roughly 30 percent are re-hospitalized once or more in any given year following the injury (with an average length of 22 days) and life expectancies remain significantly below those without spinal cord injuries (with average years of life remaining not improving much since the 1980s).

-If these injuries were the result of someone else’s negligence, our South Florida spinal cord injury attorneys, with more than 40 years of experience, will fight to help you secure maximum compensation for your losses.Legal Rights After a Spinal Injury
+If these injuries were the result of someone else’s negligence, the spine injury attorneys at our Fort Myers firm, with more than 40 years of experience, will fight to help you secure maximum compensation for your losses.Legal Rights After a Spinal Injury